aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bereshit/parashat-toldot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="h"><sup>6</sup>&nbsp;Now Esav saw that Yitsḥaq had given Yaaqov farewell-blessing and had sent him to the country of Aram, to take himself a wife from there, (and that) when he had given him blessing, he had commanded him, saying: "You are not to take a wife from the women of K'naan!" <span class="p"><sup>7</sup>&nbsp;And Yaaqov had listened to his father and his mother and had gone to the country of Aram.</span> <span class="h"><sup>8</sup>&nbsp;And Esav saw that the women of K'naan were bad in the eyes of Yitsḥaq his father, <sup>9</sup>&nbsp;so Esav went to Yishmael and took Maḥalat daughter of Yishmael son of Avraham, sister of Nevayōt, in addition to his wives as a wife.</span>
+<span class="h"><sup>6</sup>&nbsp;Now Esav saw that Yitsḥaq had given Yaaqov farewell-blessing and had sent him to the country of Aram, to take himself a wife from there, (and that) when he had given him blessing, he had commanded him, saying: "You are not to take a wife from the women of K'naan!" <span class="p"><sup>7</sup>&nbsp;And Yaaqov had listened to his father and his mother and had gone to the country of Aram.</span> <span class="h"><sup>8</sup>&nbsp;And Esav saw that the women of K'naan were bad in the eyes of Yitsḥaq his father, <sup>9</sup>&nbsp;so Esav went to Yishmael and took Maḥalat daughter of Yishmael son of Avraham, sister of Nevayōt, in addition to his wives as a wife.</span>[foot]This Priestly episode follows Rebecca's complaint regarding Esau's Hittite wives.
+Isaac commands Jacob to take a wife from his brother in law's family.
+Note the use of El-Shadday (God Almighty) in vs. 3 as a divine name, particularly as a name connected with blessing, and compare its usage in the Priestly sections of Genesis 17 and 48.[/foot]
 </div></td></tr>
 </tbody></table>